Nevada Misdemeanor Crimes by Class and Sentences

 By , Legal Editor

-In Nevada, as in most states, crimes that carry potential penalties of less than a year in county jail and/or a fine are considered misdemeanors rather than felonies.
-But the state further divides these crimes into two categories—gross misdemeanors and misdemeanors (which are less serious)—with different maximum penalties for each type.
+In Nevada, as in most states, crimes that carry potential penalties of less than a year in county jail and a fine are considered misdemeanors.
+More serious crimes are classified as felonies.
+Read on to learn about misdemeanor classifications, penalties, and sentencing options in Nevada.

+Nevada divides misdemeanors into two categories—gross misdemeanors and misdemeanors—with different maximum penalties for each type.
 Most criminal statutes specifically say whether the crime is a misdemeanor, gross misdemeanor, or a category of felony in Nevada.
 However, if a law that prohibits some action doesn't provide any penalty for violating the law, a violation of that law will be considered a misdemeanor.
 (Nev.
-Rev. Stat. § 193.170 (2020).)
+Rev. Stat. § 193.170 (2023).)

 Some other crimes that are punished as misdemeanors include: